Myvar/icos-dev/docs.md

 ```

-Next you will merely implement the interface again. it is recommended to place the implementation in the implementation folder
+Next you will merely implement the interface again.
+It is recommended to place the implementation in the implementation folder

 ```csharp
     public class TimeProvider : ITimeProvider